oe-lite/handbook/source/terms.rst

    OE-lite repository
       A bare clone of the OE-lite manifest git repository, and bare clones of any OE-lite layers using relative paths.

+   OE-lite class
+     A file providing certain functionality to recipes, allowing one to avoid duplicating logic and simplify recipe files.

+   OE-lite recipe
+     A recipe describes how to build a piece of software.
+The output of a recipe is one or more `packages <OE-lite package>`.
+For example, a recipe for a library would typically be split into a package containing the library itself, a -dev package containing the header files, a -dbg package containing the debug symbols and possibly a -doc package containing documentation.

+   OE-lite package
+     A package is a tar-ball containing a subset of the files produced from a specific recipe.
+A package provides one or more `items
+     <OE-lite item>`.

+   OE-lite task
+     A task is one step in the building of a recipe.

+   OE-lite item
+     An item is the fundamental unit which is used for resolving dependencies.